Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

 - Third-party: Kryo for Java
 ```

-- Convenient: because Encoding libraries allow in-memory objects to be saved and restored with minimal additional code.
+- *Convenient*: Minimal additional code is used because *Encoding libraries* allow in-memory objects to be saved and restored.
-- Problem:
+- *Problem*:
 1. Compatible issue b/w differnet languages:
    - A particular program language might not be able to be read the encoded data by another language.
 2. Security issue :